fs-webdev/polymer/README.md

 ## Bindings

-  - Use `dom-if` to conditionally render large portions of the DOM or DOM that will not toogle between hidden/shown states.
+  - Use `dom-if` to conditionally render large portions of the DOM or DOM that will not toggle between hidden/shown states.
-  - Use the `hiddden$=` attribute to conditionally render small protions of the DOM or DOM that will toogle between hidden/shown states.
+  - Use the `hidden$=` attribute to conditionally render small portions of the DOM or DOM that will toggle between hidden/shown states.
-  - Use single bindings `[[ ]]` rather than dobule bindings `{{ }}` 99% of the time.
+  - Favor single bindings `[[ ]]` over double bindings `{{ }}`.

 **[back to top](#table-of-contents)**